Ari-43/Support-Knowledge-Base/Capes.md

 4. Change the name in the "Username" field to the new username
 5. Press save
 6. Restart the game
+- The user could reload the cape, but asking them to just restart their game is likely more familiar to them and there isn't a chance of them accidentally leaving the menu while it's reloading.

 ### Notes
 - Capes move automatically.
 Usually changing the name manually isn't necessarry.
-- (Step 6) The user could reload the cape, but asking them to just restart their game is likely more familiar to them and there isn't a chance of them accidentally leaving the menu while it's reloading.

 <hr>